builtbybel/Appcopier/README.md

 I've written and tested **Appcopier on Windows 11**, but it should also run on Windows 10 (no guarantee from me, though).
 Give it a try!
 This is the first release, and there's more to come.

 DISCLAIMER: This app only backs up the options selected, it won't back up everything.
-If you will reset your PC or sell the PC, back up the entire AppData folder if you want to be safe.
+If you will reset your PC or sell the PC, back up the entire AppData folder just in case something is missing.